burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 7. Although for C++ type tag names (struct, union, `enum`) are implicitly declared using `typedef`, they can still be hidden by variables in the same scope `S S;`.

-8. C99 has pointer qualifier `restrict`, which is not in the official specification of C++98/03/ and supported by C++ compilers typically as `__restrict` or `__restrict__` extension.
+8. C99 has pointer qualifier `restrict`, which is not in the official specification of C++98/03/ and is supported by C++ compilers typically as `__restrict` or `__restrict__` extension.

 9. Support of **flexible array type** array.
-In C99 such concept is defined in (ISO/IEEC 9899 C99, 6.7.2.1).
+In C99 such a concept is defined in (ISO/IEEC 9899 C99, 6.7.2.1).
 Essentially it's the situation when the last element of a structure has an incomplete array type.
     ```cpp
     struct s {
       int n;